How do earthquakes form?

 Let us imagine what goes on in the outer crust with the help of this diagram.

-After a period of time, the built-up energy and movement causes huge tension in the plates, and there is massive pressure on the fault lines.
-This intense pressure resulting from energy build-up causes the fault lines to give way, and plates move over, against or apart from each other.
+After some time, the built-up energy and movement cause huge tension in the plates, and there is massive pressure on the fault lines.
+This intense pressure resulting from energy build-up causes the fault lines to give way, and plates move over, against, or apart from each other.

 There is an earthquake at this point.
 In the form of seismic waves (like water ripples), the escaping energy radiates outward from the fault in all directions.
 The seismic waves shake the earth as they move through it.
 When the waves reach the earth’s surface, they shake the ground and anything on it, tearing down houses and structures.